rangle/ngCourse2/handout/forms/custom_validators.md

 }
 ```

 A validator is just a class with a number of static methods.
-Each method receives a `Control` instance and returns an object in case the validation fails or `null` in case the validation pass.
+Each method receives a `Control` instance and returns an object in case the validation fails or `null` in case the validation passes.

 We can now add the validator in our component logic and add a new item in our HTML to show this error.